ThinkBigAnalytics/dss_vantageplugin/resource/documentation/raw markdown/dataiku_dss_teradata_vantage_plugin_user_guide/README.md

 * Cluster Analysis
 * Data Transformation

-The Teradata Vantage Analytic Functions Plugin provides a user interface-based way of building Vantage Analytic queries to be sent to a Teradata database.
-Input and output managed datasets are located in the connected Teradata database.
-All analytic queries are also executed in-database.
+In the background of the Teradata Vantage Analytic Functions Plugin user interface, the plugin essentially translates its user input into SQL queries that are sent to the NewSQL Engine of a connected Vantage system via JDBC.
+This way, all analytic queries are executed in-database, while also all input and output managed datasets are physically located in the database of the NewSQL Engine on the connected Vantage system.